Tonio101/DevTools/README.md

 # DevTools

-The first 2 things I install in any linux server that I used for development.
+The first 2 things I install in any linux server that I use for development.